Optable/optable-pair-cli/README.md

 The successfully compiled binary will be located in `bin/opair`.

+# Download binaries
+You can also download the pre-built binaries [here](https://github.com/Optable/optable-pair-cli/releases/latest) under the assets of the latest release.

 # Usage
 ## Preparing the Input File
 The input file that you provide to the `opair` utility should contain a line-separated list of sha256 hashed email identifiers.
 Suppose the input file is named `input.csv`, you can hash the identifiers using the following command: